ealopezg/cntvDownloader/README.md

 # A tool to download series and movies from the Consejo Nacional de Televisión website

 A basic python scrapper tool to download series and movies from the CNTV (Consejo Nacional de Television or *National Television Council*) website.
 It receives the link from the tv show and asks for the name of the tvshow and the season number.
-It uses BeatifulSoup to scrap the website and wget to download the files.
+It uses BeautifulSoup to scrap the website and wget to download the files.

 ## How to use it